rubenxyz/bites-diskspace-tools/README.md

 ### Cleanup Project Files

 This command recursively finds and moves specific types of files to the system's Trash to help clean up a project directory.
 It targets two specific sets of files:
-1. All ProRes files located inside any `_CONVERTED` folder.
+1. All ProRes files located inside any `_SOURCE` folder.
 2. ProRes files *without an alpha channel* that are inside any folder ending with the `.PRV` extension.

 ```sh